ohnicholas93/webslides/docs/AI_Usage.md

 - For math/LaTeX, use `Latex` from `@/components/latex` (supports `$...$`, `$$...$$`, `\\(...\\)`, `\\[...\\]`).
 - Keep typography and spacing presentation-friendly: readable at a distance, consistent hierarchy.
 - When adding images, assume they live in `public/assets/` and are referenced like `assets/<filename>`.
+- You may use figures, diagrams, images, tables, etc. provided from the reference content (if available).
+These do not come with captions.
+- Make sure to use the correct and appropriate theme class tokens.
 - Output ONLY the final TypeScript/TSX code for `src/app/page.tsx` (no explanations).
 - Tip: prefer `String.raw\`...\`` when embedding LaTeX so backslashes don’t need double-escaping.